Teacher in Charge: Mrs D. Jarrett.

 • Safe food handling practices and strategies

-• Wise, informed consumer choices relating to food - focusing on interpreting food labeling information
+• Wise, informed consumer choices and decision-making relating to food - focusing on interpreting food labeling information

-Students studying Food and Nutrition may be interested in health-related careersCareer Pathways
+Students studying Food and Nutrition may be interested in food and/or health-related careersCareer Pathways